nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 This application is an enhancement to the :ref:`at_client_sample` sample.
 It provides the following features:

 * Support for generic proprietary AT commands
 * Support for BSD Socket proprietary AT commands
 * Support for TCP/UDP proxy proprietary AT commands (optional)
 * Support for ICMP proprietary AT commands
 * Support for GPS proprietary AT commands
 * Support for MQTT client proprietary AT commands
 * Support for FTP client proprietary AT commands
 * Support for communication to external MCU over UART

 All nRF91 modem AT commands are also supported.

 Requirements
 ************

-* The following development board:
+The application supports the following development kit:

-    * |nRF9160DK|
+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set5_start
+   :end-before: set5_end

-* If the client is a PC:

-    * Any terminal software, such as TeraTerm.
+If the client is a PC, the application requires any terminal software, such as TeraTerm.

-* If the client is an nRF52 device:
+If the client is an nRF52 device, the application supports the following development kits:

-    * |nRF52840DK|
-    * |nRF52DK|
+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set2_start
+   :end-before: set2_end

 .. terminal_config